tarsisexistence/monoreact/cli/README.md

 - [nx/react](https://nx.dev/react) - a super powerful tool that can do everything, but turned out to be redundant for me.
 - [lerna](https://github.com/lerna/lerna) - completely threw this idea away with existing yarn workspaces, yarn, and git submodules scripts.
 - [tsdx](https://github.com/jaredpalmer/tsdx) - an interesting idea, where I had to learn a lot; however, it also does and does not do what my project precisely needed.

-I will explain in more detail later why these solutions did not fit perfectly into the business problems I encountered

 <br/>